What Is The Material Used For Waterproof Plastering?

 5. Pest Infestation

 Moist environments are attractive to pests such as termites, cockroaches, and ants.
-If you see an increase in pest activity, it’s important to inspect your home for water leaks or waterproofing failures that may be creating a hospitable environment for these unwanted guests.
+Suppose you see an increase in pest activity.
+In that case, it’s important to inspect your home for water leaks or waterproofing failures that may create a hospitable environment for these unwanted guests.

 6. Rising Energy Bills

 Water infiltration can reduce your home’s energy efficiency.
-Damaged waterproofing can compromise insulation, leading to heat or cool air loss, which in turn increases energy consumption.
+Damaged waterproofing can compromise insulation, leading to heat or cool air loss and increasing energy consumption.
 If you notice a spike in your energy bills, waterproofing problems may be the culprit.

 7. Exterior Warning Signs